Man fatally shot at Montgomery County bowling alley was full of 'hopes and dreams,' wife says

 The family came back Sunday for their car.
 They had left everything inside and a stranger took them home.

 "A stranger, that was so nice.
-But I would up talking to him and I'm going to send him a thank-you note today," said Jantzi's mom, Jeanne.
+But I wound up talking to him and I'm going to send him a thank-you note today," said Jantzi's mom, Jeanne.

 Police are hoping surveillance video inside can help piece together what happened.